jlgutenson/nencarta/README.md

 # How to Run NenCarta

-There are two ways to run NenCarta, either by providing a JSON input's filepath or via command line arguments.
+There are three ways to run NenCarta, either by providing a JSON input's filepath, command line arguments, or through a built-in graphical user interface (GUI).

+## JSON File Arguments
 The JSON should look like what's provided below.
 Multiple watersheds can be provided in this JSON format

 ```